ELGashong/ELGashong/README.md

 <br>

-Hey, I am Peter Esclamado, I am a self-taught programmer In high school.
+Hey, I am a self-taught programmer In high school.
 Currently residing in Canada and honing my skills and techniques.
 The passion I withhold fuels my motivation to keep pushing forward and taking pride of my progresses.
 My end goal is to become a fully capable game developer.

 ___